sdehority1/Fake_Google/README.md

 # Recreating the google homepage

-This is my Fake Google homepage.
-I built this using CSS and HTML, with help from the people on ToP discord.
+This is my recreation of the google landing.
+I built this using CSS and HTML, with help from the people at The Odin Project.